Did you know?

 South Africa’s conservation track record speaks for itself We have 19 national parks, numerous game reserves and nature reserves, and a range of ecosystems from rain forests to semi-deserts.
 Not only do we have the Big 7 (rhino, elephant, lion, buffalo, leopard, whales and great white sharks); we also have an incredible array of bird and plant life.

-Amongst the unforgettable experiences are night safaris, the spotting of an elusive leopard out on a hunt, spending the night in a treetop retreat, staying in a tented bush camp, being a game range for a day, taking part in a ‘green’ hunting expedition, and visiting a rural local village on the outskirts of a game reserve.
+Amongst the unforgettable experiences are night safaris, the spotting of an elusive leopard out on a hunt, spending the night in a treetop retreat, staying in a tented bush camp, being a game range for a day, and visiting a rural local village on the outskirts of a game reserve.

 South Africa is known for its excellent weather and wide range of natural attractions.
 Its outdoor adventure activities are extremely popular.
-Whether you’re playing golf on a championship golf course, free diving with tiger sharks, abseiling off Lion’s Head in Cape Town, climbing up an icy waterfall in the Drakensberg or river rafting down the Tugela – there’s an outdoor activity with your name on it.
+Whether you’re playing golf on a championship golf course, abseiling off Lion’s Head in Cape Town, climbing up an icy waterfall in the Drakensberg or river rafting down the Tugela – there’s an outdoor activity with your name on it.